The Video Intelligence API allows developers to use Google video analysis technology as part of their applications.

 In this step, you were able to perform explicit content detection on a video using the Video Intelligence API.
 You can read more about detecting explicit content.

-You can use the Video Intelligence API to transcribe speech in a video.
+You can use the Video Intelligence API to transcribe video speech into text.

 Copy the following code into your IPython session: